AdobeDocs/audience-manager.de-DE/help/using/faq/faq-reporting.md

 **Ich Inbound A File and my Inbound Receipt zeigt eine hohe Anzahl erfolgreich verarbeiteter Datensätze, aber die Berichterstellung zeigt viel niedrigere Zahlen an.
 Warum?**

-Im Backend werden onboarded-Daten nur an Benutzer angehängt, die noch in AAM aktiv sind (Benutzer müssen die letzten [!UICONTROL DCS] Aktivitäten in den letzten 120 Tagen aufzeichnen).
-Wenn Sie demnach Daten für Benutzer eingeben, die bereits [!DNL Audience Manager]abgelaufen sind, werden Sie [!UICONTROL Inbound] möglicherweise darauf hingewiesen, dass eine bestimmte Anzahl von Benutzerdatensätzen onboarded war.
-Wenn diese Benutzer jedoch noch keine Aktivitäten hatten, werden diese Daten entfernt, wenn sie [!UICONTROL User Profile Store] auf den Bericht gelangt sind.
+In the backend, onboarded data gets attached only to users that are still active in AAM (user must have had recent [!UICONTROL DCS] activity in the past 120 days).
+Therefore, if you onboard data for users that have already expired in [!DNL Audience Manager], [!UICONTROL Inbound] might tell you that a certain number of user records were onboarded, but if these users have not had any recent activity, this data is dropped when it reaches our [!UICONTROL User Profile Store] and reporting will surface that.

 <br>